IshaqHMK/IshaqHMK/README.md

 Welcome to my GitHub profile.

-I am a **Mechatronics and Control Systems Researcher** working on modeling, control design, simulation, and hardware validation for UAVs and autonomous robotic systems.
-My work includes:

-* Nonlinear, adaptive, robust, and optimal control
-* UAV dynamics, flight control, and state estimation
-* Hybrid and switched systems, LMIs, and Lyapunov methods
-* System identification, optimization, and learning based modeling
-* Electric drives and flexible joint systems
-* Aerial robotics and physical interaction
+I am a PhD student at the University of Auckland, working on control methods for aerial manipulators in physical interaction.
+I hold an MSc in Mechatronics Engineering and a BSc in Mechanical Engineering, and previously worked as a Research Assistant at the American University of Sharjah on UAV control, state estimation, system identification, electric drives, and experimental robotic platforms.
+My research focuses on adaptive and robust control, hybrid and switched systems, sensor fusion, optimization, and experimental validation.
+I also collaborate with the University of Vermont on hybrid control for switched systems, with applications to lunar hopping and landing systems.

 You can explore my publications on [Google Scholar ↗](https://scholar.google.com/citations?user=7IBpmcUAAAAJ&hl=en).

 Selected repositories are listed below.
-Private repositories (🔒) may be shared for research or collaboration.
+Private repositories (🔒) may be shared for collaboration.

 * 🔒 [optimal-funnel-control-underactuated-systems](https://github.com/IshaqHMK/optimal-funnel-control-underactuated-systems): Stability analysis and funnel control for switched underactuated systems. `MATLAB`, `Hybrid Systems`, `Switched Systems`, `LMIs`
 * 🔒 [quadcopter-attitude-altitude-pid-control-simulation](https://github.com/IshaqHMK/quadcopter-attitude-altitude-pid-control-simulation): Quadcopter altitude and attitude PID control in MATLAB and Python with animation. `UAV`, `Control`